Saint John Baptist de la Salle, Priest

-Memorial: Liturgical Color: White
+Liturgical Color: White (Purple if Lenten Weekday)

 A cowboy mounts a horse and lassos a calf to show the next cowboy how to wrangle.
-A fisherman tosses a net into the ocean so that his son learns to put fish on the table for dinner.
+A fisherman tosses a net into the ocean so that his son learns to put food on the table for dinner.
 And a good teacher teaches an apprentice how to teach.
 The passing on of professional knowledge doesn’t happen by accident.
 Those who are skilled teach those who are less so.
 Today’s saint, John Baptiste de la Salle, was a lifelong educator, an excellent teacher who had innovative and effective ideas on how to educate youth.
 Most importantly, he also had faith, perseverance, and the administrative skills to bring his educational vision to fulfillment in the face of stiff resistance.

 Read more about Saint John: